A mood disorder is tough to deal with – whether you are the sufferer or the loved one of a sufferer.

 Bless you, my readers and subscribers.
 Have an awesome day ~

-It’s been a day of hard issues in my marriage.
+It’s been a day of hard issues.
 Please forgive my disjointed organization of thought.
-I’m taking you with me on a bout of Bipolar Mixed episode.
-I have depression paired with anxiety.
+I’m taking you with me on a bout with Bipolar Mixed episode.
+I have depression paired with anxiety at the moment.
 I feel anger, rage actually.
 I want to die.
 Not to threaten it but to actually do the deed.
 I don’t because of my two kids and my mother.
 I love them too much to put them through a loss like that, so I’m stuck in this mental illness with no real way out.
 Meds work most of the time.
 Not tonight.
-I had wine with a Xanax.
-Supposedly a no-no but my body is so used to the Xanax that I only have a good buzz going.
 I feel lonely – like I am ultimately responsible for myself, and I hate that.
-I’ve always been a sheltered child and then woman.
-I can’t organized my thoughts to keep a job for longer than a year but also can’t receive government aid (for income).
+It’s scary and a lonely place to be.
+I’ve always been a sheltered child and then a sheltered woman.
+One of my problems is that I can’t organized my thoughts to keep a job for longer than a year but also can’t receive government aid (as income).
 It’s a terrible cycle which causes me much anxiety and depression.
-My spouse and I have a couple of weak areas in our new marriage (of two years).
-This starts the bipolar/mania cycle.
+Here is how it starts – the bipolar/mania cycle.
 As I type, the words on the screen are blurry, and I make a lot of spelling errors.
 I long for the long seep.
 The end of all of these roller coaster of emotions.
-Meds can only do so much for me.
-I’ve dealt with this for 9 years.
+Medications can only do so much for me.
+I’ve dealt with this for nine years.
 I’m TIRED of fighting with it.
-I hope i can sleep tonight.
-I hope when wake, it’s a hopeful new day.
+I hope I can sleep tonight.
+I hope when I wake, it’s a happy new day.
 But I don’t know.
 I hang in the abyss of a universe with stars blinking brightly, hurting my eyes.
 I float too closely to the planets.
 It’s sometimes hard to breathe in this dark vast space.
 Other times I get lungs full of fresh air.
 Hope is all I have.
 It stays somewhere deep in my core, a tiny flame that doesn’t seem to go out even when high winds or heavy rains cover it.
 I am inwardly thankful for that flame.
 It promises another day that might be a good one.
 One with sunshine on my face and bird songs in my ears.